Alternative Treatments and Prevention

 Phyllanthus: cytotoxic effects of extracts of Phyllanthus species (P.amarus, P.niruri, P.urinaria) against prostate cancer cells.
 It also treats UTI (urinary tract infection) and prostatitis.

 Pumpkin seeds: the seeds contain diuretic properties and lots of zinc.
-This helps repair and build the immune system.
+This helps repair and build the immune system and may reduce enlargement.

 Puyang: the phyto-chemical zerumbone has shown very potent anticancer and anti-tumor activity.